JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-12-06-Dinky-little-dino.md

 <div style='position:relative;padding-bottom:59%'><iframe src='https://gfycat.com/ifr/InsecureCompassionateKinglet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 As of alpha build 0.1 the game has semi-feature terrain generation with a controllable character, along with a simple scoring system.
-The future roadmap looks as follows;
+The future roadmap looks as follows; <br>
-•	Complete the terrain generation system
+- Complete the terrain generation system
-•	Implement obstacles such as spikes, ballistic missiles and Mothra
+- Implement obstacles such as spikes, ballistic missiles and Mothra
-•	Finish the character controller, adding kick and fireball attacks with animations
+- Finish the character controller, adding kick and fireball attacks with animations
-•	Add civilians, buildings and other score increasing pickups Updates can be found in the blog section of this portfolio under the category dinky little dino.
+- Add civilians, buildings and other score increasing pickups <br>
+Updates can be found in the blog section of this portfolio under the category dinky little dino.